 First of all, value investing is not gambling.
 However the theory is sound, and cross pollination of ideas makes the value investing practice stronger.

-From earlier discussion about the risk-parity position sizing method, and specifically if you have read the ebook (greater detail), you will recall that the initial position in any stock depends on its volatility.
+From earlier discussion about the risk-parity position sizing method, and specifically if you have read the Beat the Market book (greater detail), you will recall that the initial position in any stock depends on its volatility.

 We start out by deciding that each position will expose the portfolio to a fixed amount of risk.
 For example, you may choose to expose 1% of the portfolio value to the risk in the stock you are buying.